 - A. The following schedule contains the minimally required number of doses for the immunization(s) listed in Section 2(A) of this rule: - 1.
 Rubeola (Measles): Two doses of live measles vaccine given after the first birthday, with a minimum of four weeks separating the two doses. - 2.
 Mumps: Two doses of live mumps vaccine given after the first birthday. - 3.
 Rubella (German Measles): Two doses of live rubella vaccine given after the first birthday. - 4.
 Varicella (Chickenpox): Two doses of live varicella vaccine given after the first birthday, with a minimum of four weeks separating the two doses. - 5.
 Hepatitis B: Fully completed series of either two or three doses of hepatitis B vaccine.
 If a two-dose series, then the second dose must be given one month after the first dose.
 If a three-dose series, the second dose must be given one month after the first dose and five months must separate the second and third doses. - 6.
-Influenza: Annual dose of inactivated influenza vaccine or live attenuated influenza vaccine. - 7.
-COVID-19: The number of recommended doses must be in accordance with the COVID-19 immunization manufacturer's Emergency Use Authorization or labeling. - B. Any such immunization must meet the standards for biological products which are approved by the United States Public Health Service.
+Influenza: Annual dose of inactivated influenza vaccine or live attenuated influenza vaccine. - B. Any such immunization must meet the standards for biological products which are approved by the United States Public Health Service.